ibm-cloud-docs/vmware-service/getting-started.md

 {: #getting-started-step2}
 {: step}

-Before you order an instance, consider the size of the VMware® by Broadcom deployment required.
+Before you order an instance, consider the required size of the VMware® deployment.

 VMware deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 VMware deployments are elastic and you can resize them at any time.

-After the basic size of the VMware environment is established, consider the {{site.data.keyword.vcf-aas}} deployment type of multitenant or single-tenant instance.
+After the basic size of the VMware environment is established, consider the {{site.data.keyword.vcf-aas}} deployment type of multitenant or single-tenant instance as well as the configuration options for the instance.

 For more information, see [Planning the deployment](/docs/vmware-service?topic=vmware-service-tenant-plan-deploy).